kiranma72/abdm-docs/content/2-milestone1/abha-number/aadhar-demographic.md

 2. The mobile number that is passed is assumed to be verified by the application and is not re-verified by ABHA.
 3. Any ID being issed by the public health program (eg: PMJAY id, CoWin id, RCH Id) can be linked to the ABHA number
 4. The ABDM client id used to call this API must have the *HidIntegratedProgram* role assigned.
 (This is required in both Sandbox & Production)
+5. Note, the Aadhaar number can be stored locally in the device only when the device is in offline mode.
+The Aadhaar number must be discarded once the ABHA api has been called to ensure compliance with Aadhaar regulations.

 ## Test Cases